-There are many reasons why you might need to cut your kitten’s nails, but regardless of the why, we’re going to get into the how of getting kitty’s nails trimmed.
+You CAN cut your kitten’s nails quickly & easily!
+There are many reasons why you might need to clip your kitten’s nails, but regardless of the why, we’re going to get into the how of getting kitty’s nails trimmed.

 The best way to cut a kitten’s nails easily is to develop a trusting relationship with your kitten.
 First, be sure you have the right nail clippers for the task at hand, Then, work until the kitten is comfortable with you touching his or her paws.
 Finally, snip the nails quickly so the kitty doesn’t lose patience, and be careful to only trim claws without cutting the paw.

 Easier said than done?
 Read on for more details!

 You can start trimming a kitten’s nails around 4 weeks of age.
 Before this, the nails are typically too small and thin, and the kittens can’t retract the nails or control them very well.
 However, it’s never too early to begin developing trust and handling your kitten regularly.
 A successful, easy nail trim is more about your relationship with your kitten than anything else.
 If you have adopted a kitten older than 2 months, you can start trimming his nails as soon as your are both comfortable.

 Developing a Relationship and Gaining Trust with your Kitten

 Developing a trusting relationship with your kitten is fun and rewarding.

 If you have a very young kitten living with you, you will naturally be developing a relationship as you ensure that his needs are met.
 You shouldn’t need to start clipping the kitten’s nails until he is about 4 weeks old.

 If you have an older kitten, you may need to work on getting her to trust you.
 Feeding animals is always a great way to develop trust.
 Have the person who is to trim kitty’s nails give food and treats.
 Spend lots of time petting and cuddling with your kitty.